Living with AI: Notes from Someone Who Uses It Too Much

 4

-❯ Base: QWERTY — the default layer
+❯ Base: QWERTY — default layer

 Thoughts on software, keyboards, and building things.